Interana/eventsim/README.md

 sure how well they reflect reality.
 (In particular, the sine curve for cycles bugs me.)
 * The simulator is tied closely to simulating a web site, specifically a music web site.
 It would be great to make the simulation more abstract, so that different configuration files could be used for dramatically different use cases.
-* This is written a novice Scala programmer.
+* This is written by a novice Scala programmer.
 An expert could improve the code quality.

 License
 =======